querkmachine/beeps.website/src/every-element/data/p.md

 ```
 <!-- prettier-ignore-end -->

-You pretty much always want to surround sizeable blocks of text in a `p`, as it allows assistive technology users to rapidly move between paragraphs of text.
+You pretty much always want to surround sizable blocks of text in a `p`, as it allows assistive technology users to rapidly move between paragraphs of text.
 Don't use multiple [`br`](#br) elements to emulate paragraphs, and don't use empty `p` elements to emulate spacing—use CSS instead.